 For additional information regarding FERPA, please visit www.lincolnu.edu/web/records-office/records-office.
-If you have any questions about Lincoln University's FERPA policy or if you feel that your rights under FERPA are being, or have been, violated, please contact the Office of the Registrar.
+If students have any questions about Lincoln University's FERPA policy or if they feel that their rights under FERPA are being, or have been, violated, they should contact the Office of the Registrar.